IIT-PAVIS/Flatlandia/README.md

 [video1bis.webm](https://user-images.githubusercontent.com/32576285/229825564-a3061b61-9b86-44c6-8be9-bf1ca655fdbd.webm)

-Further details about the dataset and the proposed tasks can be found on [Arxive](https://arxiv.org/abs/2304.06373)

 The Flatlandia data set is published under MIT license.

 If you use this code in your research, please acknowledge it as: